Thursday, August 25, 2016

 "Don't say you're an atheist," several friends chorused.
 "You'll put people off!"

 That was surprising because I was hoping that particular bit of disclosure would encourage trust.
-While atheism is unusual in South East Asia, where I come from, Holland and Scotland, it's pretty normal.
+While atheism is unusual in South East Asia—and in some countries, atheists are actively targeted—where I come from, the Netherlands and Scotland, it's pretty normal.

 Proportion of atheists and agnostics around the world

-As a result we've got two extremes with practitioners who try to divorce their practice from their own ideals on one end, and faith-based counselling on the other.
+As a result, we have two extremes: practitioners who try to completely divorce their practice from their own ideals on one end, and faith-based counselling on the other.

-As far as I'm concerned, being an atheist isn't that important.
-Although I don't have a faith, I've lived in five countries, I've met a lot of people, and I work with Christians, Muslims, Buddhists, Sikhs and Hindus.
+As far as I'm concerned, being an atheist isn't that important to the work itself.
+Although I don't have a faith, I've lived in five countries, I've met a lot of people, and I work with Christians, Muslims, Buddhists, Sikhs, and Hindus.

-And because I worry about that, I offer a free fifteen minute chat to all new clients, just to see if we click.
-If we don't, we're just out of a little time and you can look for a better match.
+That's why I offer a free fifteen-minute chat to all new clients, just to see if we click.
+If we don't, we're just out of a little time, and you can look for a better match.

 Friday, August 5, 2016